teuber789/chore-tracker/README.md

   - Added load tests cript for HTTP (with metrics)
   - Changed the server to run in a Docker container.
 This will make it easier to load test.
   - Added a host parameter to the load test binary.
 This makes possible to test against a service running on another machine.
+- 3 Sep 2024: Clarified purpose of repository and instructions.